Transcript: Homeland Security Secretary Kirstjen Nielsen's Full Interview With NPR

 It says they cannot — we cannot allow them to immigrate to the United States if we believe they will immediately become a public charge.
 So what we're trying to do through the rule making is make it clear what does that mean and get the comment from the public on what that should mean.

 O.K.
 It seems like every DHS secretary, since the creation of the department in 2003, have all put their stamp on this office.
-There are reports that the president's senior adviser Steven Miller that ...
+There are reports that the president's senior adviser Stephen Miller that ...
 Your colleague, I don't know if I can call him your mentor?
 General John Kelly, that they both wield great influence over policy here.
 Is this is your department independent from the White House?

 Well it is.
 We have operational control.
 So we have the men and women who execute the laws each day.
 What we do know is this takes a partnership and there are many departments involved in this, as you know, the Department of Justice plays a big role.
 Health and Human Services plays a big role.
 State Department.
 Department of Defense.
 So one of the roles of the White House is to help coordinate the inner agency and General Kelly and Stephen Miller help us do that.